MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/private-channels-life-cycle-management.md

     Update-Module -Name MicrosoftTeams -Force
     ```

-4. Run the following to verify that the latest version of the Microsoft Teams PowerShell module from the PowerShell Test Gallery is successfully installed:
+4. Run the following to verify that the latest version of the Teams PowerShell module from the PowerShell Test Gallery is successfully installed:

     ```
     Get-Module -Name MicrosoftTeams